rishisareen/rishisareen-old.github.io/_posts/2023-08-21-Sports-Caffeine.md

-**How Caffeine works**
+**The Inner Workings of Caffeine**

-* Imagine your brain has tiny locks called receptors.
-Adenosine is like a  key that fits into these locks and makes you feel tired.
-Caffeine is like a guard that stops the adenosine keys from working.
-When caffeine guards the locks, you feel more awake and your brain works better.
+* Think of your brain like a castle with tiny locks on its walls, and  adenosine is the key that makes you feel tired and sleepy.
+But caffeine  plays the role of a vigilant guard that prevents these adenosine keys  from working.
+When caffeine takes over, you feel wide awake, and your  brain functions at its best.

-* This inhibition leads to enhanced alertness, vigilance, attention, reaction time, and overall cognitive function.
+* This "guarding" action of caffeine leads to improved alertness, better  focus, quicker reactions, and an overall boost in how well your brain  works.

 * As a central nervous system stimulant, caffeine reduces the perception  of effort during physical activities.
 This is reflected in a lower Rate  of Perceived Exertion (RPE)